tristan957/tristan.partin.io/content/blog/2020/4/29/writing-an-api-client-in-c-the-api-client.md

 the asynchronous API can benefit graphical interfaces or event loop style programs where you react to events.
-The implementations of the execution functions will be covered later when we talk about `HarvestRequest` and `HarvestResponse` because they go and in hand.
+The implementations of the execution functions will be covered later when we talk about `HarvestRequest` and `HarvestResponse` because they go hand in hand.

 Hopefully this blog post was enough to trigger your interest in the series as there is more content to come.